DevExpress-Examples/how-to-bind-to-grpc/README.md

 # How to Bind Data Grid to a gRPC Service

-This example demonstrates how use the <a href="https://documentation.devexpress.com/WPF/DevExpress.Xpf.Data.InfiniteAsyncSource.class">InfiniteAsyncSource</a> to bind the <a href="https://documentation.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl.class">GridControl</a> to a <a href="https://grpc.io/">gRPC</a> service.
+This example demonstrates how to use the <a href="https://documentation.devexpress.com/WPF/DevExpress.Xpf.Data.InfiniteAsyncSource.class">InfiniteAsyncSource</a> to bind the <a href="https://documentation.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl.class">GridControl</a> to a <a href="https://grpc.io/">gRPC</a> service.

 Follow the steps below to run the example: